webzakimbo/bcome-read-the-docs-guides/docs/source/built-in-commands/routes.rst

 .. include:: ../urls.rst

 .. meta::
-   :description lang=en: Built in commands - routes
+   :description lang=en: Built in commands: Using 'routes' to display your namespaces' configured SSH pathways.

 ******
 routes